sindresorhus/unique-random-array/readme.md

 # unique-random-array [![Build Status](https://travis-ci.org/sindresorhus/unique-random-array.svg?branch=master)](https://travis-ci.org/sindresorhus/unique-random-array)

-> Get consecutively unique elements from an array
+> Get consecutively unique elements from an array or an iterable

 Useful for things like slideshows where you don't want to have the same slide twice in a row.